Spring Boot Method Security with SAPL

 The default configuration of an embedded PDP is the first option, so the application’s policies are currently embedded in the resources.

-If you want to configure this behavior, you have to add io.sapl.pdp.embedded.pdp-config-type = DIRECTORY to the application.properties file.
+To use filesystem based policies, add io.sapl.pdp.embedded.pdp-config-type = DIRECTORY to the application.properties file.

 Note: \ within the path must be replaced by /, e.g., C:\Users by C:/Users.